This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Source and Classification of Stones”.

 4. At what depth and rate is a hypabyssal rock formed?

 a) Slow cooling of magma at considerable depth

 b) Quick cooling of magma at a shallow depth

 c) Rapid cooling of magma at Earth’s surface

 d) Rapid cooling of magma at a shallow depth

 Explanation: Plutonic rocks are formed by slow cooling of magma at considerable depth.
 Volcanic rocks are formed near the surface of Earth by rapid cooling of magma.
 Hypabyssal rocks are formed at a quick rate of cooling of magma at considerably shallow depths.

 a) Weathered product remains at site

 d) Insoluble weathered product is carried away in suspension

-Explanation: Option a is called residual deposit.
-Option b is chemical deposit and option c is organic deposit.
+Explanation: Weathered product remains at site is called residual deposit.
+Weathered product carried away in solution is chemical deposit and Weathered product gets carried away agents is organic deposit.